EOSIO/eos/lstests/doc/README.md

  dont_flush
 ```

-These parameters adds to the flexibility of a test script.
+These parameters add to the flexibility of a test script.
 Consider

 ```python
 def get_cluster_info(self, **call_kwargs):